A 750-year-old soy sauce secret and an iconic product design

 Isn’t the world interesting?
 The design that we usually take for granted took the original designer, Kenji Ekuan, several years to develop.
 The sauce that we dip our sushi or pour on our food has been around for centuries.
 This is the main reason why I want to travel the world, to learn about new things.

-4 thoughts on “A 750-year-old soy sauce secret and an iconic product design
+4 responses to “A 750-year-old soy sauce secret and an iconic product design”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.